Research

 (funded by JDC)

-Research will track the influence of the Language Enrichment Program on the development of language skills among 3-6 year old kindergarteners participating in the Program during years 2010-2013.
+Researchers from the JDC Brookdale Institute have tracked the influence of the Language Skills Program on the development of language skills amongst 3-6 year old kindergarteners participating in the Program during the years 2010-2014.